 Simple changes, like moving a button to a different side of the screen, can be great for UX.
 But such changes can be the biggest productivity drains for anyone on the QA side of the house.
 Those broken tests must be fixed.
 No fun.

-One of the big game changers for teams has been the self-healing capabilities that AI has introduced.
+One of the big game-changers for teams has been the self-healing capabilities that AI has introduced.
 In technology like Perfecto Scriptless, an algorithm automatically overcomes over 90% of the changes (like the one I mentioned above) in an app.
 The test does not break from a simple change.
 Testers can work on new tests instead of fixing old ones.

 AI in Perfecto Scriptless, above, prevents automation from breaking by learning your application and attributing weights to the most important elements.

-As I mentioned earlier, teams — especially those conducting continuous testing or testing at large scale — generate mountains of test results.
+As I mentioned earlier, teams — especially those conducting continuous testing or testing at a large scale — generate mountains of test results.
 This burdens anyone in charge of analysis, anyone who is required to allocate and prioritize, for example, what should be dropped into Jira.

 In a product such as Perfecto, ML makes the whole analysis aspect much more intelligent.
-The reporting engine is able to detect and classify errors and then separate the false negatives (cause by pop ups, element not found, server down, and more) from the real failures that need to be fixed.
+The reporting engine is able to detect and classify errors and then separate the false negatives (cause by pop-ups, element not found, server down, and more) from the real failures that need to be fixed.